 There is no proof that the energy fields described by reiki practitioners are real.
 However, just like the purple people eater, there isn’t absolute proof that they do not.
 The logical conclusion would be that this supposed energy doesn’t exist until there is proof that it does, just like the logical conclusion would be that purple people eaters don’t exist until such time as we actually see one doing its thing.

-I can see a few areas where reiki really could have some legitimate benefit, like relaxation, supporting mindfulness, and human touch (if that is used).
+I can see a few areas where reiki really could have some legitimate benefit, like relaxation, supporting mindfulness, and promoting the mind and body’s natural healing processes.
 However, none of that is the foundation that reiki has built its house on.
 If your house is constructed on a foundation of rotting logs, having some nice ornaments in the window doesn’t make the house a hot commodity.

 So, if you want to go to a reiki practitioner and potentially experience some of those side benefits, more power to you.
 As for the energy fields?
-Unless there’s a purple people eater that you pull up next to in the parking lot, you’re probably shit outta luck.
+Unless you spot a purple people eater in the parking lot, you’re probably shit outta luck.